EffectOrientedProgramming/book/Examples/README.md

-For example, to run `helloWorld`, the main function of the HelloWorld object located in the directory `src | main | scala`, input the following comands into the sbt shell:
+For example, to run `helloWorld`, the main function of the HelloWorld object located in the directory `Examples`, input the following commands into the sbt shell:

 >run <br />
 > (input the index of helloWorld)